Nice to meet you, James here… I’m an ENFJ A Personality Type!

 A bit about me… Before starting Buddies, I was already working in similar roles.
 I’d been a lead RMN supporting young people move from child to adult services, who were otherwise having a difficult time of it on complex community care packages- I was made a consultant with that same purpose following that.

-I’m a mental health nurse (RMN) with around 20 years’ experience across a wide range of settings — from care homes (The Royal Star and Garter) and secure environments (Broadmoor), to community work with the Epilepsy Society and as an RMN on their diagnostic unit.
-Most recently, I’ve been supporting young people with complex needs in the community, things like complex social needs, people that have had issues with the police – PDA, ADHD, Autism.
-It was that experience — seeing young people struggling as they moved into adult services — that inspired me to start Buddies initially, as I found my role at that time was essentially being a ‘buddy’ and it worked (obviously the right knowledge and skills are essential in that situation).
+I’m a mental health nurse (RMN) with around 20 years’ experience across a wide range of settings, I first applied at 18 — from care homes (The Royal Star and Garter) and secure environments (Broadmoor), to community work with the Epilepsy Society and as an RMN on their diagnostic unit.
+Most recently, I’ve been supporting young people with complex needs in the community, things like complex social needs, people that have had issues with the police – PDA, OCD, ADHD, Autism, creating teams, and getting them back on track successfully.
+It was that experience — seeing young people struggling as they moved into adult services — that inspired me to start Buddies initially,

-Ofcourse, it applies equally across all ages and people we look after, but that was the starting point from a service perspective.
+Of course, it applies equally across all ages and people we look after, that was the starting point for our services ethos.

-I try to bring my own style to my role— easy-going, kind-hearted, with what’s probably a dry sense of humour.
-I always do my best to help people find their way through whatever’s troubling them.
-It’s something that comes naturally to me, and it’s what makes it worthwhile and I’m good at it.
+I try to bring my own style to the role: approachable, kind-hearted, and equipped with what is probably a slightly dry sense of humour.
+I do my best to help people find their way through whatever challenges life has placed in front of them.
+It’s something that comes naturally to me, and it’s what has kept me passionate about this work for nearly twenty years.

 Like most of us, I’ve had my own challenges and experiences, which probably help me to connect with others — especially young people who are dealing with stigma or finding their place in the world.

-I’ve got family roots in Wales, so you might catch me singing now and then, and also East London, although I was born and raised in West London.
+I’ve got family roots in Bridgend in Wales, so you might catch me singing now and then, and also East London – I was born and raised in West London.
 A fun bit of family history — my Grandma Pay used to say we’re descended from Old Harry Paye (born Henry Pay), a pirate from Poole.
-Whether that’s true or not is another question, I do own a boat… so who knows, maybe there’s something in it!
+Whether that’s true or not is another question, I have renovated my own boat… so who knows, maybe there’s something in it!

 Anyway, that’s a little about me.
 If you’ve read this far — thank you.
 Maybe we’ll get the chance to meet sometime.